navahas/tmux-grimoire/README.md

 ### Implementation Details

 - Windows inherit parent session's working directory and state.
-- If you want a specific window to become the main BuoyShell, rename it with tmux's default binding `prefix + ,` to buoyshell.
+- Use `prefix + ,` to rename any window to `buoyshell` if you wish to make it the main BuoyShell.

 ### Changing the Window Position